radiocosmology/alpenhorn/doc/demo.rst

 trying to transfer data already present on ``demo_storage1`` (though in our case, that's nothing).

-This should sync all five files we have:
+This should sync all eight files we have:

 .. code:: console
    :class: demoshell

    root@alpenshell:/# alpenhorn node sync demo_storage3 transport_group --target=demo_storage1
-   Would sync 5 files (102 B) from Node "demo_storage3" to Group "transport_group".
+   Would sync 8 files (184 B) from Node "demo_storage3" to Group "transport_group".

    Continue? [y/N]: y

-   Syncing 5 files (102 B) from Node "demo_storage3" to Group "transport_group".
+   Syncing 8 files (184 B) from Node "demo_storage3" to Group "transport_group".

-   Added 5 new copy requests.
+   Added 8 new copy requests.

 It may also be good to point out here that even though both ``demo_storage3`` and the transport node are on ``alpenhost3``, and all the